 The Stanley coping saw has a high carbon steel frame.
 It is durable and sturdy.
 The saw has a 6-3/4inch deepthroat.
 The handle is hardwood and comfortable to handle.
 The weatherproof finish protects it from harsh weather.

+The frame suits professional applications.
 It is ideal for cutting curves and angles.
 The blade is flexible enough to be shifted to angles of your choice.
 You control the blade tension by turning the handle.
-The frame suits professional applications.
 The hardened saw works perfectly for clean edges.

+I advise artisans and DIY hobbyists to use the Stanley coping saw.
 The blade is 6.75 inches long, and the saw weighs up to 0.81lbs.
 That makes it lightweight.
 Both the blade and the frame are of durable steel.
-I advise craftsmen and DIY hobbyists to make use of the Stanley coping saw.

 - Soft grip handle

 - High-grade blade